Scoticonference 2023

 Conference accommodation will be available at Whitehorn residence.

-The conference itself will be based at St Salvator’s Quadrangle on North St, St Andrews. with all parallel sessions and the Wednesday evening plenary held there.
 Plenaries on Thursday and Friday evening will be held in the beautiful Parliament Hall on South St, part of St Mary’s Quadrangle in the building that houses the James VI Library.

 St Salvator's Quadrangle